MBA Program Requirements

 Unless otherwise noted, courses are three credits each.

-Foundation Courses - 18 credits
+Foundation Courses - 18 credits (may be waived)

 - GMGT 573 - Financial Accounting Fundamentals